lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-spring-value-entity/src/main/resources/archetype-resources/README.md

 ## Developing

 This project demonstrates the use of Value Entity and View components.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/)
+To understand more about these components, see [Developing services]https://docs.kalix.io/services/).
+Spring-SDK is an experimental feature and so far there is no [official](https://docs.kalix.io/) documentation.

 ## Building